harshadgorde3/Document_Sentiment_Analysis/README.md

 # Document Sentiment Analysis using Opinion Mining
 Sentiment analysis of the given dataset performed using opinion mining technique.
-This analyzer has taken movie review datasets as input and calcuated the sentiment using NLP
+This analyzer has taken review datasets as input and calcuated the sentiment using NLTK Library.

 1) Install nltk (stands for Natural Language Toolkit - used for NLP) Run command => pip3 install nltk  - using administrator privileges